Tensaku

 A Wayland screenshot annotation tool with the precision of a red pen.

-Tensaku builds on satty (Matthias Gabriel's elegant Wayland screenshot annotator), keeping its fast, focused workflow while adding movable annotations, scroll capture for tall content, and a layer panel.
+Tensaku builds on satty (Matthias Gabriel's elegant Wayland screenshot annotator), keeping its fast, focused workflow while adding movable annotations, scroll capture, and a layer panel.

 添削 (tensaku) is Japanese for "proofreading correction," the marks a teacher leaves on a student's paper.